-- The Manufacturer Defendants' misrepresentations fall into the following nine 156. categories: - a.
+- 216. The Manufacturer Defendants' misrepresentations fall into the following nine categories: - a.
 False or misleading claims that the risk of addiction from chronic opioid therapy is low. - b.
 False or misleading claims that to the extent there is a risk of addiction, it can be easily identified and managed. - c.
 False or misleading claims that signs of addictive behavior are actually signs of "pseudoaddiction," requiring more opioids. - d.
-False or misleading claims that opioid withdrawal can be avoided by tapering. - False or misleading claims that there are no risks associated with taking increased doses of opioids. - f.
-False or misleading claims that long-term opioid use improves functioning. - False or misleading claims that alternative forms of pain relief pose greater risks than opioids.

-- h.
-False or misleading claims that certain opioids, including, but not limited to OxyContin, provide twelve hours of pain relief. - i.
-False or misleading claims that new formulations of certain opioids successfully deter abuse. - Each of these propositions was false.
-The Manufacturer Defendants knew this, but they nonetheless set out to convince physicians, patients, and the public at large of the truth of each of these propositions in order to expand the market for their opioids. - The categories of misrepresentations are offered to organize the numerous statements the Manufacturer Defendants made and to explain their role in the overall marketing effort, not as a checklist for assessing each Manufacturer Defendant's liability.
-While each Manufacturer Defendant deceptively promoted their opioids specifically, and, together with other Manufacturer Defendants, opioids generally, not every Manufacturer Defendant propagated (or needed to propagate) each misrepresentation.
+False or misleading claims that opioid withdrawal can be avoided by tapering. - e.
+False or misleading claims that there are no risks associated with taking increased doses of opioids. - f.
+False or misleading claims that long-term opioid use improves functioning. - False or misleading claims that alternative forms of pain relief pose greater risks than opioids. - h.
+False or misleading claims that certain opioids, including, but not limited to OxyContin, provide twelve hours of pain relief. - False or misleading claims that new formulations of certain opioids successfully deter abuse. - 217.
+Each of these propositions was false.
+The Manufacturer Defendants knew this, but they nonetheless set out to convince physicians, patients, and the public at large of the truth of each of these propositions in order to expand the market for their opioids. - 218.
+The categories of misrepresentations are offered to organize the numerous statements the Manufacturer Defendants made and to explain their role in the overall marketing effort, not as a checklist for assessing each Manufacturer Defendant's liability.
+While each Manufacturer Defendant deceptively promoted its opioids specifically, and, together with other Manufacturer Defendants, opioids generally, not every Manufacturer Defendant propagated (or needed to propagate) each misrepresentation.
 Each Manufacturer Defendant's conduct, and each misrepresentation, contributed to an overall narrative that aimed to-and did-mislead doctors, patients, and payors about the risk and benefits of opioids.
-While this Complaint endeavors to document examples of each Manufacturer Defendant's misrepresentations and the manner in which they were disseminated, they are just thatexamples.
-The Complaint is not, especially prior to discovery, an exhaustive catalog of the nature and manner of each deceptive statement by each Manufacturer Defendant. - a.
-Falsehood #1: The false or misleading claims that the risk of addiction from chronic opioid therapy is low. - 159.
-Central to the Manufacturer Defendants' promotional scheme was the misrepresentation that opioids are rarely addictive when taken for chronic pain.
+While this Complaint endeavors to document examples of each Manufacturer Defendant's misrepresentations and the manner in which they were disseminated, they are just that-examples.
+The Complaint is not, especially prior to discovery, an exhaustive catalog of the nature and manner of each deceptive statement by each Manufacturer Defendant.

+a.
+Falsehood #1: The risk of addiction from chronic opioid therapy is low.

+- 219. Central to the Manufacturer Defendants' promotional scheme was the misrepresentation that opioids are rarely addictive when taken for chronic pain.
 Through their marketing efforts, the Manufacturer Defendants advanced the idea that the risk of addiction is low when opioids are taken as prescribed by "legitimate" pain patients.
-That, in turn, directly led to the expected and intended result that doctors prescribed more opioids to more patients- thereby enriching the Manufacturer Defendants and substantially contributing to the opioid epidemic.

-160. Each of the Manufacturer Defendants claimed that the potential for addiction

-- 160. Each of the Manufacturer Defendants claimed that the potential for addiction from its opioids was relatively small or non-existent, even though there was no scientific evidence to support those claims.
-None of them have acknowledged, retracted, or corrected their false statements. - 161.
+That, in turn, directly led to the expected and intended result that doctors prescribed more opioids to more patients thereby enriching the Manufacturer Defendants and substantially contributing to the opioid epidemic. - 220.
+Each of the Manufacturer Defendants claimed that the potential for addiction from its opioids was relatively small or non-existent, even though there was no scientific evidence to support those claims.
+None of them has acknowledged, retracted, or corrected its false statements. - 221.
 In fact, studies have shown that a substantial percentage of long-term users of opioids experience addiction.
-Addiction can result from the use of any opioid, "even at recommended dose,"32 and the risk substantially increases with more than three months of use.33 As the CDC Guideline states, "[o]pioid pain medication use presents serious risks, including overdose and opioid use disorder" (a diagnostic term for addiction).34 - i.
-Purdue's misrepresentations regarding addiction risk - 162.
-When it launched OxyContin, Purdue knew it would need data to overcome decades of wariness regarding opioid use.
-It needed some sort of research to back up its messaging.
-But Purdue had not conducted any studies about abuse potential or addiction risk as part of its application for FDA approval for OxyContin.
-Purdue (and, later, the other Defendants) found this "research" in the form of a one-paragraph letter to the editor published in the New England Journal of Medicine (NEJM) in 1980. - 163.
-This letter, by Dr. Hershel Jick and Jane Porter, declared the incidence of
+Addiction can result from the use of any opioid, "even at recommended dose,"32 and the risk substantially increases with more than three months of use.
+As the CDC Guideline states, "[o]pioid pain medication use presents serious risks, including overdose and opioid use disorder" (a diagnostic term for addiction).